JMarabayev/battleships/README.md

 __When Making selections please make sure you wait for the input to prompt the selection, otherwise you might encounter an error!__

+## Features
+* Randomly Generated Computer Board
+* Turn Counter from 10 to 0
+* Hit or miss indicator on the grid
+* Input Validator

 ## Screenshots
 ![Game Board](../battleships/screenshots/Screenshot%202022-11-13%20233457.png)
 <br/>